 The MuTh

-The MuTh in the Augarten is Vienna’s most modern concert hall, combining baroque elements with contemporary architecture.
-With its optimal acoustics and scale-like structural panels, it offers a unique sound experience for 413 guests.
-The architectural ensemble, consisting of a historic gatehouse and a modern new building with a titanium zinc cladding, is located on Augartenspitz, not far from the Prater, making candlelight concerts here a special experience in Leopoldstadt.
-The Taborstraße subway station on line U2 is only 100 meters away, and tram line 31 also stops directly on Obere Augartenstraße.
+The MuTh in the Augarten, Vienna’s most modern concert hall, combines Baroque elements with contemporary architecture and, with its optimal acoustics and scale-like structural panels, offers a unique sound experience for 413 guests.
+The architectural ensemble, consisting of a historic gatehouse and a modern new building clad in titanium zinc, is located at Augartenspitz, not far from the Prater—the Taborstraße subway station on Line U2 is just 100 meters away, and Tram Line 31 stops directly on Obere Augartenstraße.

 Address: Am Augartenspitz 1